bolorino/theatrewp/README.md

 ToDo
 --------------
-* Filtering performances
+* Better config
-* Management of Press Releases
+* Cleaner default templates
 * Translation into other languages

 Notes for developers/designers
 ------------------------------
-There are four templates within the plugin, used if the current theme does not include them:
+There are six templates within the plugin, used if the current theme does not include them:

 * single-spectacle.php # Single Show page
 * single-performance.php # Single Performance page
 * archive-spectacle.php # List of available Shows
 * archive-performance.php # List of available Performances
+* check-dates-form.php # To filter performances by date
+* taxonomy-format.php # Productions by category

 To customize these templates, copy the files located in includes/templates within the plugin directory to your theme's directory and modify it to your liking.